ucsb-cs9/s26/_lab/lab09.md

 This lab is based on the chapter ["Search Tree Implementation"](https://runestone.academy/ns/books/published/pythonds/Trees/SearchTreeImplementation.html).
 We recommend drawing out the different cases and methodically testing them to verify that your code is correctly handling all relevant deletions.

+**This lab is intended as a bonus lab to help you prepare for the final exam.***
+- solving this lab yourself, without any assistance other than during the lab and office hours, will be a great preparation for the questions on the exam (and your future interviews)
+- submitting this lab will allow you to replace your lowest lab score with a potentially higher score (or a partial score)
+- there's no downsides for attempting this lab; not submitting this lab will not change your lab score, since the 0 for this lab will be the lowest score that we'll drop

 In this lab, you'll have the opportunity to practice:

 * Defining classes in Python